walberglez/uscis-humanitarian-parole-stats/README.md

-# USCIS Humanitarian Parole Stats for Cubans
+# USCIS Humanitarian Parole Stats

 ## Description

-This project intends to create reports and display stats based on data reported on social media by citizens of Cuba who have received the USCIS Humanitarian Parole https://www.uscis.gov/CHNV.
+This project intends to collects data and stats related to the USCIS Humanitarian Parole https://www.uscis.gov/CHNV.

-The data is sourced from https://migentecuba.com/.
+The Cuban Social Media Daily Report data is sourced from https://migentecuba.com/.

 ## Process